Suficio/greedy-correlation-clustering/README.md

 `[2] Gionis, A., Mannila, H., and Tsaparas, P., “Clustering Aggregation”, ACM Transactions on Knowledge Discovery from Data, 2007`

 This was originally written for a university project therefore I make little attempt to optimize it.
-The repository is thus only intended to provide reference, as it applicability is limited.
+The repository is thus only intended to provide reference, as its applicability is limited.

 To run the example clustering use the following command: